sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

 `scope`
 : The name of the scope that should be applied to any occurrences of `match`.

-`comment`
-: An optional comment about this pattern.

 Let's go back to our example
 and begin to add our rules for Sublime snippets.
 We'll start with simple fields.